Assess the Situation

-LAP clinical staff are each seasoned clinicians and professional counselors with experience working with lawyers who are struggling with a variety of issues.
+LAP clinical staff are seasoned professional counselors with experience working with lawyers who are struggling with a variety of issues.
 Nothing is too big or too small to warrant a call to LAP.
-We usually begin with an informal assessment that may last from one to three sessions, with each session lasting one to two hours.
+We usually begin with one or more sessions, to get to know you and your situation so that we are better able to assist.
 All that is involved is talking about your history and what currently seems to be bothering you or causing concern.

 Referral

 Sometimes all that is needed are a few counseling sessions at LAP.
-If, however, during the initial meeting it is determined that consistent on-going help will be needed to fully resolve an issue, the LAP will refer the individual to the most appropriate resource.
-This may include counselors, therapists, treatment centers, physicians, hospitals, etc. LAP has no financial ties to any of the providers to whom we make referrals and our referrals are based on a provider’s successful track record in treating the issue and/or knowledge and success in working with lawyers.
+If, however, during the initial meeting it is determined that consistent on-going help will be needed to fully resolve an issue, LAP will refer the individual to the most appropriate resource.
+This may include counselors, therapists, treatment centers, physicians, hospitals, etc. LAP has no financial ties to any of the providers to whom we make referrals, and our referrals are based on a provider’s successful track record in treating the issue and/or knowledge and success in working with lawyers and judges.

 Follow-Up